arktypeio/arktype/pkgs/model/README.md

 ## What's a model?

-A (`@re-/`)model is a way to define a set of values.

-combination of a type and a validator.

-TODO:
+A model is a way to create universal types for your JS/TS values.
+From one definition, you get all the benefits of [TypeScript](https://github.com/microsoft/TypeScript) at compile time and a validator like [Yup](https://github.com/jquense/yup) or [JOI](https://github.com/sideway/joi) at runtime.

 ## Installation